- Jon Cunha, LMHC

 When talking about the impacts of mindfulness in academics, I believe the potential is enormous.
 I have seen first-hand the response from children and staff surrounding the issue and its impacts.
 Teachers frequently come to me asking if I can come in and teach more lessons.
 Students tell me they are doing mindful minutes and body scans at home to help them sleep and focus.
 As Sara Lazar said, “mindfulness practice has moved from a “nice to have” to a “must have.”
 I believe that mindfulness practice should be, and can be, in every school to help benefit our students.

-This work has helped students to better access their academics and it has allowed me to consider the impact this work can have through a social justice lens.
+This work has helped students to better access their academics and it has allowed me to consider the impact of considering social justice in my work not only at a suburban school setting but also with urban students.
 During the summer, I work for a non-profit organization serving low-income inner-city students with the ultimate goal of helping them get into college.
-I have taken mindfulness practices to students from low-income families to address the issue of stress in their lives.
+I have taken mindfulness practices to these students to address the stress in their lives.
 According to a study conducted by the American Psychological Association titled, Stress and Health Disparities, men in the top 1 percent of income lived, on average, 15 years longer than low-income men.
 For women, the disparity was closer to 10 years.
 This study states, “Disparities in both stress and health may not be visible to those who have more advantages or who have relatively limited direct contact with those affected.
 A well-informed community is critical to improving the health of racial/ethnic and poor communities” (Brondolo et al., 2017, p.
 49).
-I believe that the work I do as an advantaged individual is to bring visibility to the issue while offering support to minimize the levels of stress.
+I believe that the work I do as an advantaged individual is to bring visibility to the issue while offering support to minimize stress levels and encourage empowerment.

 Conclusion